Sublinear function

 In functional analysis the name Banach functional is sometimes used, reflecting that they are most commonly used when applying a general formulation of the Hahn–Banach theorem.

-The notion of a sublinear function was introduced by Stefan Banach when he proved his version of the Hahn-Banach theorem.
+The notion of a sublinear function was introduced by Stefan Banach when he proved the Hahn-Banach theorem.

 There is also a different notion in computer science, described below, that also goes by the name "sublinear function."